-3. Pikas Can Not Survive Cold Weather
+3. Pikas Can Not Survive Hot Weather

 American pikas are particularly heat-sensitive and could perish if exposed to 77 degrees or higher for more than 30 minutes.
 Pikas are a good indicator species for climate change because of this.
 Pikas do not hibernate; instead, they remain active all winter long, moving through tunnels under the snow and rocks.

-4. Pika’s Have Several Nicknames
+4. Pika Have Several Nicknames

 Other names for the American pika include whistling hare, mouse hare, and rock rabbit.
-The similarities between the American pika and rabbits and hares can be seen in its nicknames more than in the way it looks.
+The similarities between the American pika and rabbits and hares can be seen in their nicknames more than in the way it looks.

-It gets the moniker “whistling hare” because of the sharp whistle it emits like a smoke signal when there is danger.
+It gets the moniker “whistling hare” because of the sharp whistle, it emits like a smoke signal when there is danger.
 On the other hand, due to its propensity to fit in with its rocky surroundings, some people have started referring to it as a “rock rabbit.”